ramanujds/upgrad-walmart-repo/cicd-with-jenkins-hands-on/Readme.md

    * Provide the Jenkins webhook URL (e.g., `http://<jenkins-url>/github-webhook/`).
 5. **Trigger Build on Git Changes:**
    * In the job configuration, enable the "Build when a change is pushed to GitHub" option.

----

-By following these steps, developers can set up and utilize Jenkins to streamline their CI/CD workflows effectively.
-Practice is key to mastering Jenkins and its integration with various tools.